davideicardi/express-route-reload/README.md

 # express-route-reload

-Node.js module for express.js that allow to auto reload routes at runtime.
+Node.js module for express.js that allow to reload routes, Router objects, at runtime.

 Idea based on: [Removing routes at runtime](https://github.com/expressjs/express/issues/2596).